FLIR Ocean Scout TK Review, 240 & 320 – 100% Night Awareness

-A good radar is an excellent help, but being able to actually see out onto the waters, with your own vision… and make out whether it’s a buoy, rock, vessel, island or just your imagination, is a much needed help.
+A good radar is an excellent help, but being able to actually see out onto the waters, with your own vision… and make out whether what you’re approaching is a buoy, rock, vessel, island or just your imagination, is a much needed help.

 FLIR, who also owns the marine electronics giant Raymarine, has been making high-performance, low-cost infrared (thermal) cameras for nearly 40 years now.

 Thanks to mass producing high-powered cameras for several different commercial & military applications, FLIR is able to produce thermal imaging technology at a fraction of the cost as other manufacturers (other handheld thermal imaging cameras can cost as much as $7,500), and provide products such as their FLIR Ocean Scout TK line of handheld infrared cameras for the everyday people like you and I.

 With the FLIR Ocean Scout TK, 240 & 320, you can now have greater awareness and safety while boating at night, without the need to break the bank.
 More importantly, you will have no greater tool in finding an overboard person with no time wasted.